gamesrc-ver-recreation/build/notes-restoration.md

 - This may depend on luck.
 Even if the code is generally 100% matching, the OBJ files may still include data like original paths and timestamps of source files (including local or system headers).
-- In fact, it's known that at least a few subsets of code won't perfectly match in layout for the 19960320 and earlier revisions of ENGINE.OBJ.
-A notable example is the function drawmasks.
 - Use DOBUILD.BAT to build the desired files (don't call wmake directly), or DOCLEAN.BAT to remove them.